odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 and **not** the `public/` directory.
 For example when you place your app not directly under the webservers `DocumentRoot`.

-For security reasons you should always place your front-controller (index.php) into the `public/` directory.
-Do not place your front controller directly into the project root directory.

 You can manually set the base path in Slim using the `setBasePath` method:

 ```php